Sorennorge/MacAulayLab-RNAseq2-Acetazolamide/README.md

 2.2.RSEM_RNAseq2.sh

 ### Count Tables with gene information ###
-Requirements:
+Requirements:\
-Biomart of Rnor6.0 with Attributes: Gene stable ID & Gene name
+Biomart of Rnor6.0 with Attributes: Gene stable ID & Gene name\
-use:
+Use:\
 3.RSEM_to_count_tables.py

 ### Get genes of interest and Log2FC ###